mug-n-ai/LearnLock/docs/index.markdown

 1. 📥 **Download & Install** LearnLock from the Google Play Store.
 2. 🔋 **Grant Battery Optimization Permission** – This ensures the app runs in the background without being suspended by the system, allowing the lock screen wallpaper to update consistently.
 3. 🔓 **Enable Lock Screen Wallpaper** – Go to LockScreen Customisation in the app and activate the wallpaper feature to start seeing flashcards on your lock screen.
-4. 📚 **Create or Import Custom Flashcards** – Add your own study materials in JSON format or use preloaded decks.
+4. 📚 **Create or Import Custom Flashcards** (Optional) – Add your own study materials in JSON format or use preloaded decks.
 5. 🚀 **Start Learning!** – Every time you unlock your phone, a new flashcard will appear to reinforce your knowledge.

 📌 **Tip**: If the wallpaper stops updating, go to **LockScreen Customisation**, disable the wallpaper toggle, then re-enable it.
 This refreshes the function and restores proper operation. 🚀